“My Solicitor has taken 25% of my personal injury compensation, is this right?”

 BUT, you may not have agreed fixed costs with your solicitor and instead agreed an hourly rate x time spent.

-Even so, BOTH hourly rate and time must be reasonable and can be challenged in court by you.
-Eg for a straight forward road traffic claim an hourly rate of around £146 is likely to be considered reasonable not £250 and 5 to 10 hours work not 20 to 30 hours.
+Even so, BOTH rate and time must be reasonable and can be challenged by you in court.
+Eg for a simple road traffic accident £146 per hour is likely to be reasonable not £250.

 Most claims worth up to £25,000 where liability is admitted are settled in an online Claims Portal.